xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 ## Ingress and Egress Default TCAM Keys

-In NCS5500 and NCS500 family products, we have the concept of default TCAM keys and user-defined TCAM keys- UDK.
+In NCS5500 and NCS500, we have the concept of default TCAM keys and user-defined TCAM keys- UDK.
 For details on the two different key types please [refer](https://xrdocs.io/ncs5500/tutorials/user-defined-key-udk-for-ncs55xx-and-ncs5xx/).
 Due to enhance capabilities of J2 chipset we have made changes to the default TCAM key support for IPv4 and IPv6 both in ingress and egress directions.

 ### IPV4 Ingress Default TCAM keys